practo/tipoca-stream/REDSHIFTSINK.md

 or `make deploy`

 ### Verify Installation
-Check the redshiftsink resource is accessible using kubectl
+Check the redshiftsink resource and the operator deployment is accessible using kubectl
 ```bash
 kubectl get redshiftsink
 kubectl get deploy | redshiftsink-operator